CIBM MRI HUG-UNIGE Section Clinical MR Imaging

 Frédéric Grouiller received his Master in Engineering Degree in Electronics and Computer Science from the Institute of Science and Technology (ESEO), Angers France in 2005 following highly intensive courses in Physics.
 He simultaneously obtained his Master’s research degree in Medical Imaging at the Faculty of Medicine at the University of Angers, France.
 In 2008, he received his PhD in Neurosciences conducted under Dr. Olivier David’s supervision at the “Functional and Metabolic Neuroimaging Laboratory headed by Prof. Christoph Segebarth, Grenoble Institute of Neurosciences, France.

-He continued to pursue his post-doc with Prof. Christoph Michel in the “Functional Brain Mapping Laboratory” of at University of Geneva where he developed new non-invasive techniques using EEG and fMRI to locate pre-surgical brain functions in patients with epilepsy or tumors.
-In 2012, Frédéric joined Prof. François Lazeyras’s team in the CIBM MRI HUG-UNIGE clinical MRI imaging section as Senior research and teaching assistant.
+He continued to pursue his post-doc with Prof. Christoph Michel in the “Functional Brain Mapping Laboratory” at the University of Geneva where he developed new non-invasive techniques using EEG and fMRI to locate pre-surgical brain functions in patients with epilepsy or tumors.
+In 2012, Frédéric joined Prof. François Lazeyras’s team in the CIBM MRI HUG-UNIGE clinical MRI imaging section as a Senior research and teaching assistant.
 In this context, he had the opportunity to pursue work on simultaneous EEG-fMRI in epilepsy at 3T and 7T and to provide his technical and scientific support for clinical and neonatal fMRI.

 Keywords: EEG-fMRI, multimodal imaging, cognitive neuroscience, neurofeedback, virtual reality, clinical neuroscience, functional MRI, real-time data processing